SweetJenn23/BlockchainLab/README.md

 19. Click **Deploy**.
-    * When connected to an actual blockchain, this would create a new contract on the ledger.
+    * <u>Note:</u> When connected to an actual blockchain this would create a new contract on the ledger.
 If you ever modify the project name for any reason, this will create a new contract.
 The project name is currently used as the chaincode ID for Composer V0.7.3.
 The project name is viewable and editable on the **About** page.

 ![Click Deploy](images/Part1_Step19.png)